WFN Files

 NMGO.BAT Invokes NONMEM run with runname control stream argument e.g. nmgo theopd

 This command will simulate and estimate 1000 data sets.
 Note that the simulation control stream must create a table file with data items that match the data items input by the estimation control stream.
-If the $TABLE ONEHEADER option is used in the simulation control stream it is replaced by NOHEADER.
+The nmgosim procedure will replace the $DATA file in the estimation control stream with each simulated data set so that it can be used for estimation.
 It is recommended (but not necessary) that the $TABLE NOAPPEND option be used in the simulation control stream to prevent creation of the PRED, RES and WRES data items that are usually not used by the estimation control stream.

 NMLLP.BAT Creates and executes a series of runs with a specified parameter fixed to each of a set of user specified values.
 Can be used to create a log likelihood profile.
 Usage is nmllp runname pname val1 val2 ... e.g. nmllp theopd pope0 -100 0 100.1 150 200.
 Because of compiler restrictions on file names the resulting runnames will have any decimal points in parameter values replaced by "p".
 In the previous example the parameter value of 100.1 will have a runname of theopd_pope0100p1.